Blemmyes: Origins

-Very roughly around 1000 BC a group of people, referred to in the archaeological texts as the "C-group", migrated from Lower Nubia (the area between present-day Aswan and Wadi Halfa) and settled in Upper Nubia (the Nile Valley north of Dongola in Sudan), where they developed the kingdom of Napata from about 750 BC.
+Around 1000 BC a group of people, referred to by archeologists as C-group, migrated from Lower Nubia (the area between present-day Aswan and Wadi Halfa) and settled in Upper Nubia (the Nile Valley north of Dongola in Sudan), where they developed the kingdom of Napata from about 750 BC.
 For some time this kingdom controlled Egypt too, supplying its 25th Dynasty.
-Contemporary with them are the archaeological remains of another cultural group, "the pan-grave people".
+Contemporary with them are the archaeological remains of another cultural group, the "pan-grave people."
 They have been identified with the Medjay of written sources.
 Sites related to them have been found at Khor Arba'at and Erkowit in the heartland of present-day Beja.
 The evidence suggests that only a minority of "the pan-grave people" lived in the Nile Valley, where they existed in small enclave communities among the Egyptians and C-group populations, being periodically used as desert scouts, warriors or mine workers.
 The majority were probably desert nomads, breeding donkeys, sheep and goats.
 After 600 BC, the Napatan, C-group dynasty lost control over Egypt as well as the then-rather desolate Lower Nubia.
 The latter area subsequently remained more or less without permanent settlements for four centuries.
-The main explanation offered by science for the hiatus of sedentary population from Lower Nubia has been a drying up of this part of the world, making river valley agriculture difficult.
-Due to climatic change, the level of the Nile had been lowered to a degree which could only be compensated for at the beginning of the first century CE, when the saqiyah waterwheel was developed.
+The main explanation for the hiatus of sedentary population in Lower Nubia has been the drying up of this part of the world, making river valley agriculture difficult.
+Due to climatic change, the level of the Nile had been lowered to a degree which could only be compensated for at the beginning of the first century AD, when the saqiyah waterwheel was developed.
 Until then, the area was only sparsely populated by desert nomads.
 Politically, it was "a sort of no-man's land where caravans, unless they were provided with considerable escort, were delivered to brigands".

+Etymology

+An etymology first proposed by Joseph Halévy connects the name Blemmyes with the modern Beja term bálami "desert inhabitant, nomad", derived from bal "desert".